NeilParkerBSDC/L3Y1PSummerProject-Glossary/README.md

 ## Creating the database

-Once I have a clear idea of my database structure and a data dictionary, i can start to create the database.
+Once I have a clear idea of my database structure and a data dictionary, I can start to create the database.
 To do this I use the PHPMyAdmin web-based GUI for the MySQL database.

 I hae two choices, now, I could use the GUI tools in PHPMYAdmin or I could write and SQL script to create the database.
 The GUI tools are more user friendly, but using a script mans that, one you have written it, recreating the database later (e.g. on a different server, or if you e to delete the database tables because of a problem), then it is much quicker.